novikov-borodin/data-rec/README.md

 # data-rec
-LS-system data recovery with the test signal method
+LI-system data recovery with the test signal method

 recovery of 1D signals and 2D grey and color jpg images